What Causes Vein Disease? Top Risk Factors You Need To Know

 • Skin that feels warm to the touch

-• Skin that turns pale, reddish or blue
+• Skin that turns pale, reddish, or blue

 Sadly, some people do not realize that they have DVT until they’ve suffered a pulmonary embolism.
 A pulmonary embolism is a blood clot that has detached from deep inside the body and traveled to the lungs.
+When a lung artery is blocked, it is a life-threatening situation that requires immediate, emergency attention.

 Risk factors that may cause venous insufficiency